-- Town of Chesapeake and Town North Beach (commencement scheduled in 2016)
+- Town of Chesapeake Beach and Town of North Beach

-For viewable interactive mapping of the FEMA flood hazard areas, visit the county's mapping page
+To view interactive mapping of the FEMA flood hazard areas, visit the County’s mapping page.

 Development in the Floodplain

-If you are building a structure or adding onto an existing structure and are located in or near the FEMA Flood Hazard Area, you may be required to submit several documents along with your permit application package.
-The following forms can be found on the Floodplain Permitting page of the Maryland Department of the Environment (MDE) website:
+If you are building a structure or adding onto an existing structure and are located in or near the FEMA Flood Hazard Area, you may be required to submit several documents with your permit application package.
+The following forms can be found on the Maryland Department of the Environment (MDE) website:

 - Agreement to Submit an Elevation Certificate